Tug of war game for fun with the Harvest Queen and King! All’s fair.

 Altar Contest – Vote for your favorite.
-Best looking altar wins a prize!
+Crowd’s choice Favorite Altar wins a prize!

 Fund Raisers throughout the year.
 All proceeds from the Fund Raisers go towards paying for the event costs.
 These include park licenses, porta-potties, water for the volunteers, decorations, flyers, the event brochure, and more.
 All work is done by unpaid volunteers.
 If you are interested in hosting a fund raiser or have a fund raising idea, please contact us.